 You have your own feedback needs, so communicate them.
 Here is some inspiration:

-At Teamspective, we have selected 7 common topics that cover almost all aspects of personal feedback.
-Feel free to use them on your own or try our app! (tip: it’s free).
+Teamspective's platform helps leaders gather holistic, actionable insights by organizing feedback into seven key topics that cover most aspects of personal development: Feel free to use them on your own or try our app! (tip: it’s free).

 In our app, there is further topic-specific guidance for the person writing feedback, which allows even more detailed feedback to be given.
 And, of course, our users can add their own topics on top of the ready-made.